tier4/caret_doc/docs/visualization/frequency/index.md

 ![communication_frequency_time_line](../../imgs/communication_frequency_time_line.png)

-The horizontal axis means time, labeled as `Time [s]`. `xaxis_type` argument is prepared as well as the previous callback subsection.
-The vertical axis means frequency of communication, labeled as `Frequency [Hz]`.
-It is plotted per second.
+The horizontal axis means time, labeled as `Time [s]` while the vertical axis means frequency of communication, labeled as `Frequency [Hz]` as well as time-series graph for callback execution. `xaxis_type` argument is provided as well.

 ## Publish and Subscription

-`Plot.create_frequency_timeseries_plot(Collection[publish: Publisher or subscription: Subscriber])` is introduced to check whether target publisher or frequency.
+`Plot.create_frequency_timeseries_plot(Collection[publish: Publisher or subscription: Subscriber])` is introduced to check how frequent target publisher or subscription is invoked.

 ```python
 ### Timestamp tables